exoplatform/exo-documentation/docs/Administration.rst

 Delete Rule
 ----------
-You can delete a rule just by clicking on the delete icon of the rule you want to delete.
+You can delete a rule just by clicking on the delete icon.

 A confirmation popup is displayed allowing you to confirm or cancel the changes done.